-In 2008, PW began the implementation of a three-pronged sustainable pavement treatment approach to maintain roads by incorporating principles that 1) take care of roads that are in good condition; 2) use recycled materials in the treatment selections; and 3) reutilize existing materials in-place to rehabilitate or reconstruct the road.
+In 2008, PW began to implement a three-pronged sustainable pavement treatment approach to maintain roads by incorporating principles that (1) take care of roads that are in good condition; (2) use recycled materials in the selection of treatments; and (3) reutilize existing materials in place to rehabilitate or reconstruct roads.
 The environmental footprint and cost of repairing roads using this new approach is much lower than traditional hot mix approaches.
-Through this program, PW achieved 80 percent reduction in energy usage (136 million kWh), 84 percent reduction in GHG emissions (39,100 MTCO $2$ e) and has saved approximately \$69.4 million.
+Through this program, PW has achieved an 80 percent reduction in energy usage (136 million kilowatt-hours [kWh]) and a 84 percent reduction in GHG emissions (39,100 metric tons carbon dioxide equivalent) and has saved approximately \$69.4 million.

 In addition, as part of the CCAP Implementation Ordinance, adopted on June 6, 2018, DRP amended the zoning code to allow the use of "cool pavement."
-In November 2019, PW completed the construction of the "cool pavement" pilot project and partnered with a local research educational institution who will collect data on the performance of the "cool pavement" materials.
-PW will continue to monitor the performance of the "cool pavement" materials and the temperature impacts to the surrounding community.
+In November 2019, PW completed the construction of the cool-pavement pilot project and partnered with a local research educational institution that will collect data on the performance of the cool-pavement materials.
+PW will continue to monitor the performance of these materials and the temperature impacts on the surrounding community.